Sydney Town Hall

 The conservation work also included seismic bracing with metal reinforcements to protect it against major damage from earthquakes, the safe removal of asbestos and the installation of sustainable low-voltage LED lighting.

-Sydney Town Hall’s grand organ, one of the largest in the world with more than 8,700 pipes, is also being cleaned, tuned and restored over a 2-year period.
+Sydney Town Hall’s grand organ, one of the largest in the world with more than 8,700 pipes, has been cleaned, tuned and restored over a 2-year period.

 The City has seized the upgrade opportunity to green the Town Hall by improving its energy efficiency.